TLardy/TLardy.github.io/_posts/2022-10-11-seventh-group-meeting.md

 title: Vertical models in the presence of random effects (Salvatore Battaglia).
 ---

-The seventh installment of the statistics group meeting will take place on Tuesday 11/10 from 12:00 to 13:00 in Snellius 176.
+The seventh instalment of the statistics group meeting will take place on Tuesday 11/10 from 12:00 to 13:00 in Snellius 176.
 During this meeting, guest speaker Salvatore Battaglia will present the results of the research he performed during six fruitful months at the MI:

 <em>